hdeplaen/kerch/docs/kernel/index.rst

 implicit), using eigendocomposition.
 Among other things, this can serve as a solution for centering fully out-of-sample kernel matrices of implicitly defined kernels.

-The general structure of the module is based around an abstract kernel class `rkm.kernel.base`, of which `rkm.kernle.implicit` and `rkm.kernel.explicit` inherit.
-All other kernels inherit of one of these two at the exception of `rkm.kernel.polynomial` which directly inherits `rkm.kernel.base` as it has a primal formulation and a dual formulation which can be computed otherwise than with an inner product of the explicit feature map.
+The general structure of the module is based around an abstract kernel class `base`, of which `rkm.kernle.implicit` and `explicit` inherit.
+All other kernels inherit of one of these two at the exception of `polynomial` which directly inherits `base` as it has a primal formulation and a dual formulation which can be computed otherwise than with an inner product of the explicit feature map.

 Kernel Factory